atulgpt/SubtitleDownloader/README.md

 * Support **Drag n Drop** for files and folders
 * Accurate as it uses **hash** of the file
 * Support two different services for better results
+* Runs in windows, OS and linux without any setup

 ## Getting started